Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 2.md

 In this part, we’ll bake a Skinned Mesh Renderer into an entity and use an exposed skeleton.
 No code will be required.

-If you haven’t already done so, create a new DOTS project and add the Latios Framework as a package.
+If you haven’t done so already, create a new DOTS project and add the Latios Framework as a package.
 Then, create one of the Standard Bootstraps.

 **Do not forget to create a bootstrap!**